Angara-1.2: Launches

 Launches of the Angara 1.2 launch vehicle are carried out from the Site 35 at the Plesetsk Cosmodrome.
 The first flight of the Angara-1.2 launch vehicle in its standard configuration took place on April 29, 2022.

-As of July 2025, in total, 4 rocket launches were carried out in the Angara-1.2 modification, all of them were successful.
+As of April 2026, in total, 7 rocket launches were carried out in the Angara-1.2 modification, all of them were successful.

+Angara 1.2 launches, by year :